iothesys/colan-21/documentation.md

 In COLAN-21, we have the `while` which works exactly like in C, however we only have that type of loop.

 ### Structs
 In COLAN-21, structs work almost like in C. But due to the WIP nature of the language, they are a bit dangerous to use at the moment, so make sure your types match because there is nothing preventing you from feeding garbage values to a struct.
 Members are accessed with an apostrophe.
 To create a variable of defined struct, the `new` keyword is used, however it shouldn't be confused with the concept of implied memory allocation object oriented languages typically have with `new`. `new` only means "I'm making a struct here" and not "I'm allocating memory on the heap for an object".
+Do note that when passed as an argument, a struct is passed by value and thus is copied rather than referenced.

 Here's an example of how to use a struct:
 ```c